upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 }
 ```

-This comes in very handy when dealing with custom field types that `db` does
+This comes in very handy when dealing with custom struct field types that `db`
-not how to convert.
+does not know how to convert.

 ```go